JaymieX/JAA/README.md

 ## Usage

 Once the frontend is running, you can:
-- Ask questions about cybersecurity concepts
+- **Text Chat Mode**: Type questions about cybersecurity concepts
+- **Voice Chat Mode**: Speak your questions and receive audio responses
 - Submit code for vulnerability analysis
 - Query security documentation through the RAG system
 - Get assistance with security best practices